rishabmps/Revenue-Game/README.md

 ## To run the project

 - Use command `mongod` in cmd.
-- Use command `./bin/www` in another cmd.
+- Navigate to directory and use command `./bin/www`.